MediaSFU/MediaSFU-ReactNative-Expo/README.md

 To get started with `mediasfu-reactnative-expo`, follow the instructions below.
 This module is optimized for use with Expo dependencies, making it ideal for projects that require seamless deployment across web and mobile platforms.

-If you are integrating into a **React Native CLI** app, the best option is to use the core `mediasfu-reactnative` package, which you can find on npm at [mediasfu-reactnative](https://www.npmjs.com/package/mediasfu-reactnative).
+> **Note:** If you are integrating into a **React Native CLI** app, the best option is to use the core `mediasfu-reactnative` package, which you can find on npm at [mediasfu-reactnative](https://www.npmjs.com/package/mediasfu-reactnative).

+### Documentation Reference

+For comprehensive documentation on the available methods, components, and functions, please visit [mediasfu.com](https://www.mediasfu.com/reactnativeexpo/).
+This resource provides detailed information for this guide and additional documentation.

 ## Introduction